zxxia/ECE219-Large-Scale-Data-Mining/Project2/README.md

-Our code and resutls are in ee219_project2.ipynb.
+Our code and results are in ee219_project2.ipynb.